danielbkim/danielbkim/README.md

 My name is Daniel!
 I am a software engineer with a history in Digital Marketing / Advertising and an amateur **[ INSERT RANDOM HOBBY HERE ]**.

+I can have a conversation about anything and am obsessed with :
+- art&design 📐
+- nature 🌳
+- comedy :grinning:
+- travel :airplane:
+- fish tacos :taco:
+- many, many other things
 -------
 ### Currently learning:
 - A variety of different front-end frameworks (i.e. Bulma, Svelte, Gatsby) to focus on building a more engaging User Interface for my portfolio.